sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

 When opening a pre-existing campaign or template, you are given the option of opening the duplicate of that campaign or template in either the design editor or the code editor.
 Once you have made your selection, you will not be able to switch between the design and code editors when editing _that specific campaign or template_.

-However, for the duration of the beta, you can open your original campaigns and templates in the old editor.

 {% anchor h3 %}
-Can I move a campaign or template created in the beta editor to the old editor?
+Can I open a campaign or template created in the new editor with the previous editor?
 {% endanchor %}

-You cannot move a campaign/template from the beta editor to the old editor.
-Any new campaigns/templates created in the beta editor will only be accessible from the beta editor.
-However, you can still open your old campaigns/templates in the old editor.
+You cannot open a campaign/template created in the new editor with the previous editor.
+Any new campaigns/templates created in the new editor will only be accessible from the new editor.
+However, you can still open your existing campaigns/templates in the previous editor.

 {% anchor h3 %}
 Why did I get the error "We were unable to detect any drag & drop modules?"